iqm-finland/KQCircuits/docs/user_guide/gui_workflow.rst

    #.
 Press ``F2`` to see the whole top cell.
    #.
 Locate the qubit in the top left part of the chip.
    #.
 From the *Tools* panel select *Move*.
    #.
-Click on the qubit.
+Drag a selection box around the qubit.
    #.
 Click on a new location for a qubit.

 #. **Disable a coupling port for the qubit.**